-History of Lebanon Baptist Church: Over 175 Years of Our Faith and God’s Faithfulness
+History of Lebanon Baptist Church: Over 175 Years of God’s Faithfulness

 LEBANON BAPTIST CHURCH

 and also listed the names of the deacons and building committee.

 Later, in 1938, Sunday School rooms were added to the building (before that everyone met in little groups in the sanctuary).
 In the 50’s two more rooms were added, and in 1960 the building was bricked.
 (This original building, after being contended for by various historical preservationists in the city, burned to the ground in January 2004.
 The cause of the fire was unknown, but believed to be accidental.)